nf-core/rangeland/docs/usage.md

 ```

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+The parameters `--dem`, `--wvdb` and `--endmember` are optional, but they improve the quality of results significantly or enable additional functionality.

 Note that the pipeline will create the following files in your working directory: